bramucas/rem/README.md

 ## Input format

-You have to provide a dictionary with at least two keys: "feature_names" and "model".
-In the "model" key, remains the object from scikit-learn which is the decision tree on which the algorithm will be applied.
+You have to provide a dictionary with at least two keys: "feature_names" and "dt_model".
+In the "dt_model" key, remains the object from scikit-learn which is the decision tree on which the algorithm will be applied.

 **The case for "feature_names" it's actually important for the output text of the results**.